alysala/inventory-crud-app/README.md

 # Welcome to my Inventory CRUD Application for Supra Coders Z-Prefix Admissions Summer 2023
-This application was made with a react frontend, python backend, and Mongo DB database.
+This application was made with a react frontend, python backend, and Mongo DB.

 # Backend
 - Change directories into the backend folder by running `cd backend`.